Expo 2008 Bridge Pavilion

 Zaragoza, Spain.
 2005

-The design to cover a large surface over a river conflicted with the project’s sustainability, so it was decided to use an open structure for the expanse.
+The need to cover a large surface over a river became a great conflict with the project’s sustainability; therefore, the solution was to design a fully open structure in all its extension.

-The sequence of arches defines the various support points of the ramp.
+The arch sequence defines the diverse support points for the ramp.
 This fiberglass structure creates a wrapping that defines an open and protected space.

-The pavilion is smoothly integrated into the topography of the riverbank, allowing visitors to enjoy the spaces in the bridge and the landscape around it.
+The pavilion is delicately integrated into the riverside topography, allowing visitors to enjoy the spaces in the bridge and the landscape around it.

 - Place/Date: Zaragoza, Spain / 2005